Table of Contents[Hide][Show]

 Living Room, 821 S Marquette Ave

 This bar, on the 27th floor of the W Hotel in the landmark Foshay Tower had yet to reopen when I visited.
-But I got to take a peek at the bar, which offers panoramic 360 degree views of the Twin Cities, gorgeous original woodwork and craft cocktails.
+But I got to take a peek at the bar, which offers panoramic 360 degree views of the Twin Cities, gorgeous original woodwork and craft cocktails, including a Foshay favorite called ‘The Epiphany,’ made of Grey Goos La Poire, St. Germain, sparkling wine and an orchid garnish.

 Owamni by The Sioux Chef

-I have no idea if this indigenous restaurant is good, because it had just opened and was fully booked the whole time I was in town.
+I have no idea if this indigenous restaurant is good, because it had just opened when I visited and was fully booked the whole time I was in town.
 But it has great buzz and I’m excited to try it on another trip.
-Owamni features Native American heirloom and local produce.
-The menu voids dairy, wheat flour, cane sugar, beef, chicken and pork but has game and lots of vegetables.
-Owamni, run by a James Beard award winner, is in Water Works Park, with plenty of outdoor seating.
+Owamni, run by a James Beard award winner, features Native American heirloom and local produce.
+Everything on the menu is void of dairy, wheat flour, cane sugar, beef, chicken and pork but has game and lots of vegetables.

-Owamni also opened Indigenous Food Lab, with a professional Indigenous kitchen to help local Native American communities.
-A store sells heirloom grits and other indigenous food.
+Owamni also opened Indigenous Food Lab, a professinal Indigenous kitchen, to help local Native American communities.

 J. Selby’s